thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 URI on the same host as the target, as described in {{config-fetch}}, the certificate evaluation for the connection to well-known gateway URI also covers the name of the target DoH server.

+Opportunistic discovery {{DDR}}, where only the IP address is validated, SHOULD NOT be used in general with oblivious HTTP, since this mode primarily exists to support resolvers that use private or local IP addresses, which will usually not be accessible when using an oblivious relay.
+If a configuration occurs where the resolver is accessible, but cannot use certificate-based validation, the client needs to ensure that the oblivious relay only accesses the gateway and target using the unencrypted resolver's original IP address.

 For the case of DoH servers, clients also need to ensure that they are not being targeted with unique DoH paths that would reveal their identity.
 See